HappySeaFox/sail/FAQ.md

 #
 pixel-formats=BPP8-INDEXED;BPP24-RGB;BPP32-BGRA

-# ';'-separated list of required properties input images must have.
-Can be empty.
-#
-properties=

 # ';'-separated list of compressions the image codec can write.
 Cannot be empty if the image codec
 # can save images.
 If the image codec cannot select compressions, specify UNSUPPORTED.
 #